Spring, Texas: Public schools

-All areas within the Spring CDP are within the Spring Independent School District.
-Several elementary schools, George E. Anderson, Chet Burchett, Pearl M. Hirsch, Mildred I. Jenkins, Ginger McNabb, Northgate Crossing, Salyers, Lewis Eugene Smith, and John A. Winship, are within the CDP and serve sections of the CDP.
-Marshall Elementary School was scheduled to open in 2010."Elementary Attendance Zones 2010–2011 ."
-Spring Independent School District.
-Retrieved January 16, 2010.
+The Spring CDP is in the Spring Independent School District.
+Several elementary schools, George E. Anderson, Chet Burchett, Pearl M. Hirsch, Mildred I. Jenkins, Ginger McNabb, Northgate Crossing, Salyers, Lewis Eugene Smith, and John A. Winship, are in the CDP and serve sections of the CDP.
+Marshall Elementary School was scheduled to open in 2010.

-Four middle schools, Bailey, Dueitt, Springwoods Village, and Twin Creeks, are within the CDP and serve sections of the CDP.
+Four middle schools, Bailey, Dueitt, Springwoods Village, and Twin Creeks, are in the CDP and serve sections of the CDP.
 All residents are zoned to Spring High School.
 Carl Wunsche Sr. High School is in the Spring CDP.
-In February 2017 the district proposed redrawing the attendance boundaries of its high schools; this would take effect in the 2020–2021 school year.
-According to the proposed 2020-2021 high school map, the eastern portion of the Spring CDP will be reassigned from Spring High School to Dekaney High School."High School Attendance Zone 2017-2018."
-Spring Independent School District.
-Retrieved on April 18, 2017.
-Due to the impact of the COVID-19 pandemic in Texas the district delayed the high school boundary changes until at least 2022–2023.
+In February 2017 the district proposed redrawing the attendance boundaries of its high schools; this would take effect in the 2020–21 school year.
+According to the proposed 2020–21 high school map, the eastern portion of the Spring CDP will be reassigned from Spring High School to Dekaney High School.
+Due to the impact of the COVID-19 pandemic in Texas, the district delayed the high school boundary changes until at least 2022–23.

-Harris County residents with Spring addresses that are not in the CDP either attend schools in Spring ISD or Klein Independent School District.
+Harris County residents with Spring addresses that are not in the CDP attend schools in either Spring ISD or Klein Independent School District.
 Montgomery County residents with Spring addresses attend schools in Conroe Independent School District.
-Areas in Klein ISD with "Spring" addresses are served by Klein Oak High School, Klein High School, and Klein Collins High School.
-Areas in Conroe ISD with "Spring" addresses are served by Oak Ridge High School and Grand Oaks High School on the eastern side, and both The Woodlands High School and The Woodlands College Park High School on the western side.
+Areas in Klein ISD with Spring addresses are served by Klein Oak High School, Klein High School, and Klein Collins High School.
+Areas in Conroe ISD with Spring addresses are served by Oak Ridge High School and Grand Oaks High School on the eastern side, and both The Woodlands High School and The Woodlands College Park High School on the western side.